arptra/avitointernship/README.md

 5) `handler` to reset the restriction on the subnet address.
 6) `Testing` the functioning of the service.
 7) A simple Info webpage to display the necessary information about the service (settings, limited networks, connections), as    well as the ability to reconfigure the service while it run.

 ![Alt Text](https://github.com/arptra/avitointernship/blob/master/pic/infopage.jpeg)

+#### What did I use for this
+1) Ubuntu 18.04.4 LTS (all of my code run and tests on this system).
+2) Golang 1.14 with module github.com/gorilla/mux v1.7.4.
+3) Python 3.6 with module request and tkinter
+4) Docker version 19.03.8, build afacb8b7f0
+5) Docker-compose version 1.25.3, build d4d1b42b

 # How to use
 The fastest way to start using  `docker-compose up`
 ```